Intro to Celestial Navigation Seminar

 We are excited to be offering this course with returning instructor Jeff Cassidy!
 In this 5-day course you'll learn the basics of navigation theory including – the role of the navigator, how to read charts, basic plotting and position determination methods, how to use a compass and GPS, techniques that support planning and safe passage making and more.

-Perfect for beginners, this course complements the Sail Canada Basic Cruising Course.
+Sail Canada Basic Cruising Course.
 Upon successful completion of this course you will be awarded Sail Canada’s Basic Coastal Navigation Standard.
 This course is a pre-requisite for the Intermediate Coastal Navigation Course and Intermediate Cruising Course.

 Included in Course Fee:

-Practice chart, printed copy of basic worksheets and tables, Sail Canada registration and logbook (if needed).
+Binder of printed course notes, practice chart, printed copy of basic worksheets and tables, Sail Canada registration and logbook (if needed).

 Students Must Provide: